 A gift of jewelry is the quickest way to a woman’s heart – but it all depends on the jewelry.
 The Kilkenny design store stocks beautiful pieces, handmade by Irish craftsmen.
 Click here for the Kilkenny design store.

-Another good option is Newbridge Silverware which is hugely popular in Ireland.
-The Kildare silversmiths have really giving a brilliant modern twist to the traditional design of Irish jewelry.
+Another good option is Newbridge Silverware, which is hugely popular in Ireland.
+The Kildare silversmiths have really given a brilliant modern twist to the traditional design of Irish jewelry.